flomnes/optiflow/README.md

 2. Crashes may occur for because of mesh self-intersections.
 You may try to choose a smaller value for `tau`.
 You can also increase the value of `minarea` so that remeshing will be done earlier.

+#### Test-cases 6 & 7
+Test-cases 6 and 7 are given as additional material.
+In test-case 6, a simple pipe is considered.
+On the left, fixed inlet, and on the right, an outlet allowed to move tangentially.
+In test-case 7, a double-pipe is considered, with an inlet on the left and two outlets on the right.
+The closing of one of the outlets entails mesh self-intersections.

 #### Authors & contributors
 * optiflow has been developped by Florian Omnès (Université Pierre et Marie-Curie), Yannick Privat (Université Pierre et Marie Curie, CNRS), Charles Dapogny (Université Grenobles-Alpes, CNRS) and Pascal Frey (Université Pierre et Marie Curie, Institut du Calcul et des Données)
-* Anyone wishing to contribute is welcome
+* Anyone wishing to contribute is welcome to suggest modification through a push request.

 #### License
 optiflow is licensed under the terms of the LGPL (LICENSE.md)